ccri/cloud-local/README.md

 You'll be prompted to enter the accumulo instance name and pasword...

-After running init (make sure to source the .env file to get your path right), try running:
+After running init (and make sure you sourced the .env file to get your path right!), try running:

     hadoop fs -ls /user/yourusername
     accumulo shell -u root -p secret